manpagez: man pages & more

 command is present to make the output more easily parsed.
 Only

-those resulting from \~ or horizontal motion escape sequences
+are thus described; those resulting from horizontal motion

-are not.
-GNU troff issues this command but groff's output
+escape sequences are not.
+GNU troff issues this command but

 Graphics commands

-Each graphics or drawing command in the intermediate output starts with
+Each graphics or drawing command in the page description language

-the letter D followed by one or two characters that specify a
+starts with the letter "D", followed by one or two characters that

-subcommand; this is followed by a fixed or variable number of integer
+specify a subcommand; this is followed by a fixed or variable number of

-arguments that are separated by a single space character.
-A D command
+integer arguments that are separated by a single space character.
+A

-may not be followed by another command on the same line (apart from a
+"D", command may not be followed by another command on the same line

-comment), so each D command is terminated by a syntactical line break.
+(apart from a comment), so each "D" command is terminated by a

-troff output follows the classical spacing rules (no space between
+GNU troff output follows AT&T troff's output conventions (no space

-command and subcommand, all arguments are preceded by a single space
+between command and subcommand, all arguments are preceded by a single

-character), but the parser allows optional space between the command
+space character), but groff's parser allows optional space between the

-letters and makes the space before the first argument optional.
-As
+command letters and makes the space before the first argument optional.

 Some graphics commands can take a variable number of arguments.
 In